famasboy888/CICD_GitAction_ArgoCD_Kubernetes/README.md

 This is a short description of the structure of GitHub Actions YAML file:

+Note: For this to work, we need to create a `.github/workflows/<name-of-yaml>.yaml` at the root directory of repo.

 ```yaml
 name: Github Actions for building and pushing docker